-Following the receipt of the one objection initially received from the occupants of 30 Carnation Drive, the Local Authority's 1-3 Objection procedure was undertaken.
+Following the receipt of the objection from 30 Carnation Drive, the Local Authority's 1-3 Objection procedure was undertaken.
 Councillor Dudley called the application to the Planning Committee for the reasons described in the report above.
+The objection from 20 Saturn Croft was received after the application has been called to Planning Committee.